My Photography interest has spanned some thirty plus years and has evolved from darkroom to digital.

 My years in the darkroom were an important learning curve that has helped me to pre visualise in the digital age.

-I am a Fellow of the Royal Photographic Society, and sit on the both the Licentiate and Multi Media Panels and am Deputy Chair of Pictorial and Creative.
+I am a Fellow of the Royal Photographic Society, and sit on the both the Licentiate and am Deputy Chair of The Fine Art Panel.
 I also sit on the Distinctions Advisory Board.

 I am PermaJet Lecturer (Makers of fine art printing papers), a Member of the Devon Guild of Craftsmen, a Member of Arena Group of Photographers, and part of an Art Co operative, ARTSIX, a multi disciplinary group in the South Hams in Devon and also A Member of LCUK (Landscape Collectives), a small group of well known Landscape Photographers.